EMDR Therapy — Billings, MT

 Memories That No Longer Hijack You

 The same memory comes up, but without the flood of emotion or the physical reaction.
-It becomes just a memory — part of your story, not a threat.
+It becomes part of your story, not a threat.

 A Calmer Nervous System